 10. Write with the door closed.

-Your tribe is important enough that it gets it’s own item on this list, but your story is YOURS until you’re ready for readers.
-And then it becomes theirs.
+Your tribe is important enough that it gets its own item on this list, but your story is yours until you’re ready for readers.
+Only then does it becomes theirs.
 Don’t let it be theirs until you’re done with it.
-You’ll thank me later.